-You might not think that looking at your smartphone hundreds of times per day for a minute or two is a big deal, but consider that the brightness, colour intensity, and flicker frequency of the display are things our eyes must adjust to with each viewing; it adds up.
+You might not think that looking at your smartphone hundreds of times per day for a minute or two a pop is a big deal, but consider that the brightness, colour intensity, and vibrancy of the display are things our eyes are just now being exposed to.
 This is why rates of digital eye strain are increasing.

 Every 20 minutes, look at something at least 20 feet away for at least 20 seconds.
 It could be something as simple as gazing out the window for a while.
 This brief respite relaxes the focusing muscles of the eye, helping stave off symptoms of strain.

-Persistent cases of digital eye strain may warrant assistance from one of our optometrists.
-We will carefully examine your eyes and provide treatments, as indicated, that will target your symptoms.
-These treatments may include various dry eye therapies, ergonomic adjustments, or specially crafted spectacles.
+Persistent cases of digital eye strain may warrant assistance from one of our Optometrists.
+We will carefully examine your eyes1 (as needed) and provide treatments that will target your symptoms.
+These treatments may come in the form of non-medicated eye drops, compresses, medicated eye drops, oral supplements, or oral medications.

 We will carefully explain our recommended treatment, what it solves, and what you can expect from it.